zeruhur/loner/en/loner_companion.md

 - **Twist Counter**: Each time equal dice are rolled, add 1 to the Twist Counter.
 When the counter reaches a certain threshold (typically 3), a **Twist** occurs, resetting the counter to 0.
 A Twist is a narrative event that disrupts the flow of the story in surprising ways, such as introducing a new character, altering the setting, or shifting the protagonist’s goals.

 To determine the nature of the Twist, you can roll 2d6 and consult the Twist Table for inspiration or interpret it based on the current context.
-Twists keep the story fresh, unpredictable, and rich with possibilities, ensuring that the narrative doesn’t become too linear or predictable.
+Twists keep the story fresh, unpredictable, and rich with possibilities, ensuring the narrative doesn’t become too linear or predictable.

 #### Dealing with Ambiguous Answers